-Entries related to disproof
+Entries linking to disproof

 "prove to be false or erroneous," late 14c., from Old French desprover "refute, contradict," from des- (see dis-) + prover "show; convince; put to the test" (see prove).
 Related: Disproved; disproving; disprovable.
-Middle English also had dispreven, from Old French desprover, with substitution of prefix.
+Middle English had also dispreven, from Old French desprover, with substitution of prefix.

 word-forming element of Latin origin meaning 1. "lack of, not" (as in dishonest); 2. "opposite of, do the opposite of" (as in disallow); 3. "apart, away" (as in discard), from Old French des- or directly from Latin dis- "apart, asunder, in a different direction, between," figuratively "not, un-," also "exceedingly, utterly."
 Assimilated as dif- before -f- and to di- before most voiced consonants.